bretth/woven/docs/main.rst

 Multiple Sites
 ==============

 Woven creates a user on the node for each SITE_ID.
 The users will be called ``site_1``, ``site_2`` ...
 The Apache site templates use process groups to launch modwsgi daemons running as the site user.
-The settings file template uses getpass.getuser() to get the current user and dynamically set the SITE_ID in the settings.
+The settings file gets the current user and dynamically sets the SITE_ID in the settings.
 In this fashion a single settings file can be used for multiple sites.

 Since Django sites uses a SITE_ID rather than a domain to represent the site, it doesn't really know about subdomains, but you might want might make a default admin view of your SITE_ID = 1 at admin.example.com.
 To accommodate this you can make a settings file called admin_settings.py in the sitesettings folder.
+You would add a prefix for any other alternative view of the same site using [sub_domain]_settings.py

 Development
 ===========